thomdionqwe/IMD1005A-A4-RTMY/README.md

 I contributed to various aspects of the project.
 In regard to the development of the website, I fully implemented the hero section and all of its features, as well I created the contact page and its features.
 Additionally, I worked on troubleshooting, testing, and ensuring successful merging during the development of the website and the project's branches.
 Externally, I created, detailed, and composed the presentation of our project, and our team worked together to make our demonstration.
 Lastly, I also took part in the early design stages of the website, such as branding, pages, page features, and website artwork.

 ### Hero Slideshow
-- Redesigned and fully implemented a completely dynamic, scallable carousel slideshow for the hero section with navigation controls and interactive media.
+- Redesigned and fully implemented a completely dynamic, scallable carousel slideshow for the hero section with navigation controls and interactive media
 - Created the JavaScript logic behind the autoplay feature of the carousel slides
 - Created the JavaScript logic behind the navigation arrows and slide dots
 - Created the JavaScript logic behind the mobile swipe behaviour for the slides